moq-wg/moq-transport/draft-ietf-moq-transport.md

 message.

-0x00: The track is in progress, and subsequent fields contain the highest group and object ID known to the sender for that track.
+0x00: The track is in progress, and subsequent fields contain the highest group and object ID for that track.

 0x01: The track does not exist.
 Subsequent fields MUST be zero, and any other value is a malformed message.